 - SENAR will consider all the advice received as part of the assessment and will make a decision about whether an EHCP is required.
 This decision is made via a multi-agency meeting with representation across education, health, and care partners.
 Your Case Officer will formally write to you to inform you of the decision by Week 16 or will contact you to notify you of any delay. - If it is decided that it is not necessary to prepare an EHCP, your Case Officer will offer to speak with you to explain the decision and discuss next steps.
-You will be provided with a summary of the assessment and the advice that contributed to the assessment.

-You will receive formal confirmation of this decision in a letter which will provide you with information about how can appeal this decision.
+You will be provided with a summary of the assessment and the advice that contributed to the assessment. - You will receive formal confirmation of this decision in a letter which will provide you with information about how can appeal this decision.
 You can find further information about this on the Local Offer website.

 - Where SENAR have decided an EHC plan is required the draft EHCP will be issued to you.
 The Case Officer will contact you to explain the content of the EHCP as well as your preference regarding the education setting to be named in Section I of the final EHCP. - You can request any changes based on the assessment advice, that you would like to be made to the EHCP before the final plan is issued.
 You have 15 days to respond. - SENAR will consult with your preferred education setting and may also consult with other settings that may be suitable.
-The education settings should respond within 15 days to consider the request for placement and determine whether they are able to put in place the provision that has been identified in Section F of the EHC plan. - The local authority will name your preferred school in section I of the EHCP if it is a school of a type in the following list:
+The education settings should respond within 15 days to consider the request for placement and determine whether they are able to put in place the provision that has been identified in Section F of the EHC plan. - If a specialist setting is the most suitable setting and is your preference, the Case Officer will refer the case to a placement and funding panel for a final decision. - Not all independent education settings are approved by DfE (approved educations are listed on the Section 41 here: Independent special schools and colleges GOV.UK (www.gov.uk)).